The Doris Day Show: Opening title and credits

 In the Season 3 opening title and credits, Doris is first seen running down the spiral staircase in her apartment, followed by a long shot of San Francisco itself over the show title.
 Much of the rest of the opening sequence is in the same style as Season 2, with the Today's World staff members now credited before Doris' sons, who are seen playing in an urban playground instead of on the ranch.
-Smith is now included in the opening credits, and despite being frequent cast members, Kopell, Ballard and De Wolfe are not.
+Smith is now included in the opening credits; despite being frequent cast members, Kopell, Ballard, and De Wolfe are not.

-In the Season 4 and Season 5 opening title and credits, the first half up to the cast credits is in much the same style as Season 3, except there are no longer children in the cast (only Day, Dehner and Joseph are credited in the opening) and the cable car and hopping montage moved to before the cast credits.
+In the Season 4 and Season 5 opening title and credits, the first half up to the cast credits is in much the same style as Season 3, except there are no longer children in the cast (only Day, Dehner, and Joseph are credited in the opening) and the cable car and hopping montage moved to before the cast credits.
 The end of the opening, following the cast credits, features Doris in a fashion show, modeling clothes.
 In the final episodes of Season 5, however, the credit montage changes.
 Instead of Day wearing the yellow pantsuit shown in the Season 3 and Season 4 openers, she wears a black frilled gown as she descends the staircase.
 This cuts to a shot of her from the Season 5 fashion show in which she wears a tan coat and holds a bouquet of purple flowers.

 Nielsen ratings

 Home media

 MPI Home Video has released all five seasons of The Doris Day Show on DVD in Region 1.
 Each DVD release contains extensive special features.

-In Region 2, Turbine Medien has released all eighteen available German episodes of the first and second season on DVD in Germany contains extensive special features.
+In Region 2, Turbine Medien has released all eighteen available German episodes of the first and second seasons on DVD in Germany which contains extensive special features.

 In Region 4, Umbrella Entertainment has released all five seasons on DVD in Australia.
 In 2009, all five seasons were re-released with slimmer packaging.